aburneka/School_District_Analysis/README.md

 ### School Summary Results

 As seen in the images below, the data per school, was only slightly changed with the removal of the 9th grade test scores for Thomas High School.
-The only scores that were changed were thos for Thomas High School.
+The only scores that were changed were those for Thomas High School.

 Changes in school summary:
 * Thomas High School overall passing percentage decreased by approximately 0.32%
 * Thomas High School reading percentage scores decreased by approximately 0.29%
 * Thomas High School math percentage scores decreased by approximately 0.08%
-*
+* Thomas High School average math score xx by xx
+* Thomas High School average reading score xx by xx

+I also noticed that even though we removedd the 9th grade test scores from the data that the total student count for Thomas High School did not change from 1,635 students.
+Initially I thought that there must be an error in the code that was used to replace the data for Thomas High School (Steps 12-14).
+However we only changed the overall, reading and math percentages.
+Leaving the other data untouched was a stated objective in the project background.

 #### School Summary Before: